go-jira/jira/README.md

   request [<flags>] <API> [<JSON>]
     Open issue in requestr

-    -M, --method=METHOD  HTTP request method to use
+    -t, --template=TEMPLATE  Template to use for output --gjq=GJQ            GJSON Query to filter output, see https://goo.gl/iaYwJ5 -M, --method=METHOD      HTTP request method to use
 ```